Localization and splitting of a quantum droplet with a potential defect: Summary Perspectives

 \section{Summary \& Perspectives}

-We have investigated the existence, stability and dynamics of 1D symmetric droplet configurations under the influence of a central optical potential well, being either repulsive or attractive.
-The latter may emulate a heavy impurity immersed into the droplet host.
+We have investigated the existence, stability and dynamics of 1D symmetric droplet configurations under the influence of a central optical potential barrier or well.
+Such potentials can be viewed as a heavy impurity interacting repulsively or attractively with their droplet host respectively.
 Droplets in this context form in short-range interacting bosonic mixtures featuring intercomponent attraction but satisfying a fixed density ratio among the components dictated by their repulsive intracomponent couplings.
 This system is described by the appropriate eGPE framework encompassing the competition of attractive first-order quantum fluctuations and repulsive average mean-field interactions.

-Focusing on the ground-state of the system, we find that an attractive potential well supporting bound states enforces spatial localization of the droplet distribution.
-The degree of localization depends both on the height and width of the attractive well.
+Focusing on the ground-state of the system, we find that a potential well supporting bound states enforces spatial localization of the droplet distribution.
+The degree of localization depends both on the height and width of the potential well.
 As such, for fixed width there is a threshold in terms of the potential height above which the droplet solution ceases to exist.
 This threshold decreases for larger widths or pronounced LHY strengths due to the enhanced exerted force to the droplet in the former case, and the narrower droplet configuration in the latter situation.
-However, a repulsive potential well facilitates a transition from a single- to two droplet fragments and this process occurs for relatively smaller heights when considering larger widths.
+However, a potential barrier facilitates a transition from a single- to two droplet fragments and this process occurs for relatively smaller heights when considering larger widths.
 The excitation spectrum of the above-discussed configurations has also been assessed via BdG linearization analysis.
-Stability (instability) of the structurally deformed droplets subjected to an attractive (repulsive) potential is observed since the imaginary part of the spectrum is zero (finite).
+Stability (instability) of the structurally deformed droplets subject to a potential well (barrier) is observed since the imaginary part of the spectrum is zero (finite).
 Inspecting the real part of the spectrum it is possible to monitor the behavior of the collective mode frequencies for different parametric variations.